 Having a successful record to carry you through the more risky projects is a great advantage.
 And there are other ways to position yourself to pitch and get support for your more creative projects.

-// Curated Resources
+// Curated Resources on Daring

 Reclaim your creative confidence // Tom Kelley and David Kelley, Harvard Business Review (2012) Discusses the fears that keep us from exploring our creative ideas, and how to mitigate these.